Author & Illustrator

 Emily Lowell is branch manager of San Jose Public Library’s West Valley and Calabazas branches.
 As a member of the SJPL Blog Team, Emily writes about television, books and their film adaptations for the library.
 Sharing great eResources is Emily’s favorite way to foster lifelong learning to all young members of the community.

-Tim McCanna is the author of Jack B. Ninja, In a Garden, Barnyard Boogie, So Many Sounds, Boing!
-A Very Noisy ABC, Bitty Bot, Bitty Bot's Big Beach Getaway, an ALA/LITA 2019 Golden Duck Notable Picture Book, and Watersong, a 2017 New York Public Library Best Book for Kids and 2017 NCTE Notable Poetry Book.
+Tim McCanna is the author and illustrator of the Peach and Plum early graphic novel series.
+He has also written several picture books including Bitty Bot’s Big Beach Getaway, an ALA Golden Duck Notable Picture Book, In a Garden, a Bank Street Best Children’s Book of the Year, and Watersong, a New York Public Library Best Book for Kids and NCTE Notable Poetry Book.
 Tim served five years as Assistant Regional Advisor for SCBWI’s San Francisco/South chapter, and he is a picture book specialist for Storyteller Academy.
-Tim lives in San Jose with his wife and two kids.
+He lives with his family in San Jose, California.

 Kathryn Otoshi is a multi-award winning author/illustrator and national/international speaker best known for her character-building book series, Zero, One, and Two.
 She goes to schools across the country to encourage kids to develop strong character assets, and helps teachers find customized, creative methods to engage students through art, reading and the power of literature.
 Her latest books, Beautiful Hands and Draw the Line (Roaring Brook) ask key questions about connecting, reaching out and how we build community with each other.